April 7: fiction writer & graphic novelist Mat Johnson comes to MG. Don't miss one of the coolest evnts of the year…

-Students must successfully complete ISC 496A and ISC 496B in order to graduate with a B.S. in Health Science.
+Students must successfully complete ISC 496A and ISC 496B in order to graduate with a B.S. or B.A in Health Science.

 It is strongly encouraged that students participate in a summer undergraduate research experience either with a Marygrove College faculty member, or by securing an off-campus internship or fellowship before they graduate.
 Students may receive elective credit for an internship through HSC 388, HSC 488, and/or HSC 491.

 Students may be eligible to win the following departmental awards based on their scholarly work.
 The Natural Sciences Department Award is given to the outstanding graduating science major.
 Women in the sciences are also eligible for the Suzanne Fleming Scholarship.
 This scholarship is given to a woman who demonstrates financial need, potential in science and on their scholarly work.

 Marygrove College offers a Bachelor of Science (B.S.) in Health Science that contains all of the prerequisites for Oakland University’s Accelerated Second Degree Bachelor of Science in Nursing.
 Marygrove College and Oakland University offer the opportunity to transition into an accelerated one-year program of study leading to a BSN degree.
 Once the BSN is completed at Oakland University students are eligible to sit for the NCLEX-RN exam, and will have obtained two bachelor degrees.
 Students must be in good standing at Marygrove College and meet all of the pre-admission screening requirements to qualify for admission into the Accelerated Second Degree BSN Program at Oakland University’s School of Nursing.
 Note that completion of the minimum requirements does not guarantee admission to the nursing program at Oakland University.
 For further information, contact Dr. Jeanne Andreoli, Chair, Division of Natural Sciences & Mathematics.